Inbibo/adonisfx_docs/docs/licensing.md

 5. Before running the license server and activating the license, several elements of the `TurboFloatServer-config.xml` can be tweaked.
 Like for example:
     - *Connection port, thread count, lease length, logs, grace periods, and proxies*.
 For more information visit [Configuring the TurboFloat Server](https://wyday.com/limelm/help/turbofloat-server/#config).
 Write down the configured port number for when setting up the environment variables in the **Run** section.
-    - Find the full list of tweakable parameters in the `.xml` file comments.
+    - Find the full list of customizable parameters in the `.xml` file comments.

 **Online Floating Server Activation**